gvwilson/sensibleadventures/cloudherd/cloudherd.md

 head.

 Noxy glanced over her shoulder.
-They were only a few hundred strides from the village gate, but it felt like home and sunlight and safety were a world away.
+They were only a few hundred strides from the fortress gate, but it felt like home and sunlight and safety were a world away.
 The forest didn't want them there.
 It didn't want their voices or their boots or the metal of the sword that was somehow in Private Thokmay's hand even though she hadn't seen him draw it.